 The infrastructure bill finally passed.

-The $1.2 trillion bipartisan bill also finally passed under Biden.
-Notably, while former President Donald Trump delivered on several of his promises, his infrastructure plans never saw the light of day.
+The $1.2 trillion bipartisan infrastructure bill also finally passed under Biden.
+While former President Donald Trump delivered on several of his promises, his infrastructure plans never saw the light of day.
 The infrastructure bill has also proposed a massive outlay for EV (electric vehicle) charging stations, which would help increase the adoption of electric cars.

-The administration’s performance on COVID-19 vaccinations has also been satisfactory even though the country continues to grapple with vaccine hesitancy.
+The administration’s performance on COVID-19 vaccinations has also been satisfactory even though the country grappled with vaccine hesitancy.

 Biden has been working on foreign policy.